-- (a) the said company or institution shall not avail the credit of,- - the tax paid on inputs and input services that are used for non-business purposes; and - (ii) the credit attributable to the supplies specified in sub-section (5) of section 17, in FORM GSTR-2: - (b) the said company or institution shall avail the credit of tax paid on inputs and input services referred to in the second proviso to sub-section (4) of section 17 and not covered under clause (a):

-- (c) fifty per cent. of the remaining amount of input tax shall be the input tax credit admissible to the company or the institution and shall be furnished in FORM GSTR- 2; - (d) the amount referred to in clauses (b) and (c) shall, subject to the provisions of sections 41, 42 and 43, be credited to the electronic credit ledger of the said company or the institution.
+- (a) the said company or institution shall not avail the credit of- - (i) the tax paid on inputs and input services that are used for non-business purposes; and - (ii) the credit attributable to the supplies specified in sub-section (5) of section 17, in Form GSTR-2; - (b) the said company or institution shall avail the credit of tax paid on inputs and input services referred to in the second proviso to sub-section (4) of section 17 and not covered under clause (a); - (c) fifty per cent. of the remaining amount of input tax shall be the input tax credit admissible to the company or the institution and shall be furnished in Form GSTR- 2; - (d) the amount referred to in clauses (b) and (c) shall, subject to the provisions of sections 41, 42 and 43, be credited to the electronic credit ledger of the said company or the institution.

-42. Manner of determination of input tax credit in respect of inputs or input services and reversal thereof
+42.Manner of determination of input tax credit in respect of inputs or input services and reversal thereof

-- (1) The input tax credit in respect of inputs or input services, which attract the provisions of sub-section (1) or sub-section (2) of section 17, being partly used for the purposes of business and partly for other purposes, or partly used for effecting taxable supplies including zero rated supplies and partly for effecting exempt supplies, shall be attributed to the purposes of business or for effecting taxable supplies in the following manner, namely, - a) the total input tax involved on inputs and input services in a tax period, be denoted as 'T'; - b) the amount of input tax, out of 'T', attributable to inputs and input services intended to be used exclusively for the purposes other than business, be denoted as 'T1'; - c) the amount of input tax, out of 'T', attributable to inputs and input services intended to be used exclusively for effecting exempt supplies, be denoted as ' T_2 '; - d) the amount of input tax, out of 'T', in respect of inputs and input services on which credit is not available under sub-section (5) of section 17, be denoted as 'T3'; - e) the amount of input tax credit credited to the electronic credit ledger of registered person, be denoted as 'C1' and calculated asthe amount of input tax credit attributable to inputs and input services intended to be used exclusively for effecting supplies other than exempted but including zero rated supplies, be denoted as 'T4';
+- (1) The input tax credit in respect of inputs or input services, which attract the provisions of sub-section (1) or sub-section (2) of section 17, being partly used for the purposes of business and partly for other purposes, or partly used for effecting taxable supplies including zero rated supplies and partly for effecting exempt supplies, shall be attributed to the purposes of business or for effecting taxable supplies in the following manner, namely,- - (a) the total input tax involved on inputs and input services in a tax period, be denoted as 'T'; - (b) the amount of input tax, out of 'T', attributable to inputs and input services intended to be used exclusively for the purposes other than business, be denoted as 'T1'; - (c) the amount of input tax, out of 'T', attributable to inputs and input services intended to be used exclusively for effecting exempt supplies, be denoted as ' T_2 '; - (d) the amount of input tax, out of 'T', in respect of inputs and input services on which credit is not available under sub-section (5) of section 17, be denoted as ' T_3 '; - (e) the amount of input tax credit credited to the electronic credit ledger of registered person, be denoted as 'C1' and calculated as-

-$$C_1 = T - (T_1 + T_2 + T_3);$$
+$C_1 = T - (T_1 + T_2 + T_3);$